Please refer to the online documentation with

 to execute the base tests.
 If something goes wrong, it is recommended to install Homebrew and try again.

 To run the long stochastic test scenario, you will need to install the current (not outdated) version of Bash.
-To do this, we recommend that you install Homebrew and then execute brew install bash
+To do this, I recommend that you install Homebrew and then execute brew install bash

 .